 Although I was told that India “isn’t known for its desserts,” I’ve really enjoyed *almost* every dessert I tried.

-Top 10 desserts of Kerala
+Top 10 sweets and desserts of Kerala

 1. Palada Payasam